openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Think about the work you did in completing Modules 1-4.
 What other data do you think should be archived?
 What would be helpful to your colleagues or yourself in the future looking to replicate your work?

 You should store the data collection report, your data tables, any metadata, etc. in a standard format.
-When naming files you should follow a naming convention such as Data collection_data_date[year/month/day]_version number (FAO SOP).
+When naming files, you should follow a naming convention, such as Data collection_data_date[year/month/day]_version number (FAO SOP).
 When writing your documentation report, you should include links to your data storage locations.

 Creating metadata
 """""""""""""""""

-This worksheet is designed to assist you in becoming more efficient and informed about documenting and archiving information relating to the planning, preparation, and management of remote sensing dataset and analysis, such as analyses conducted for forest inventory monitoring (e.g. REDD+ activities).
+This worksheet is designed to assist you in becoming more efficient and informed about documenting and archiving information related to the planning, preparation, and management of remote sensing dataset and analysis, such as analyses conducted for forest inventory monitoring (e.g. REDD+ activities).

-Documentation and archiving remote sensing analysis methods ensures there is transparency and makes it easier to replicate or improve methods as programs increase in complexity and robustness.
-For more information on the good practice recommendations for documentation, archiving and reporting please refer to the 2006 IPCC Guidelines Vol. 1 Chp.
-6 Section 11.
+Documentation and archiving remote sensing analysis methods ensures that there is transparency and makes it easier to replicate or improve methods as programs increase in complexity and robustness.
+For more information on the good practice recommendations for documentation, archiving and reporting, please refer to the 2006 IPCC Guidelines (Vol. 1, Chp.
+6, Section 11).

-Below we have provided you with headings and some questions for each step in the metadata creation process, that is, where you should provide information about your workflow in order to ensure transparency about your data and processing steps and comply with best practices.
+Below, we have provided you with headings and some questions for each step in the metadata creation process, including where you should provide information about your workflow in order to ensure transparency about your data and processing steps, and to comply with best practices.
 The information you provide below should be sufficient and clear enough so that someone else can understand how the analysis was conducted and would be able to replicate it.

-When completing this exercise, think about the work you have completed in the 4 first modules.
+When completing this exercise, think about the work you have completed in the first four modules.
 When you conduct your own classification and area estimation processes in the future, take the time to customize and add additional sections to this document.
 This exercise is designed to get you started in this practice and moving down the right path.

 .. csv-table::
-    :header: Preparing and Downloading Cloud-free Composite Using Google Earth,
+    :header: Preparing and Downloading Cloud-free Composite Using GEE,
     :widths: 50, 50

     Data used                         ,